file9.ai

 Environment

-Libya faces several environmental challenges including desertification, water pollution, and limited natural freshwater resources.
-The country is a party to various international environmental agreements aiming to address these issues.
+Libya faces several environmental challenges, including desertification and limited freshwater resources.
+The environmental impact from urban waste and oil byproducts poses threats to coastal ecosystems.
+Libya is a party to multiple international environmental agreements aimed at addressing these issues.

 Transportation